peachdocs/docs/en-US/howto/documentation.md

 TARGET = https://github.com/Unknwon/peach-docs.git
 ```

-So Peach knows where to fetch and update your documentation, and cache all documents.
+This means Peach knows where to fetch and update your documentation, and cache all documents.

 ## Developing Locally

-To make your life easier while you're developing your documentation locally, Peach also supports specify a local target path of your documentation repository:
+To make your life easier while you're developing your documentation locally, Peach also supports specification of a local target path of your documentation repository:

 ```ini
 RUN_MODE = dev